-It is then easy to realize that all such bosonic massless ($SO_{24}$ -covariant) fields in $25+1$ can be uplifted to a smaller set of bosonic massless fields ($SO_{25}$-covariant) fields in $26+1$; namely, since
+One can indeed realize that all such bosonic massless ($SO_{24}$-covariant) fields in $25+1$ can be obtained by a KK reduction of the following set of ($ SO_{25}$-covariant) bosonic massless fields fields in $26+1$ :

-the purely bosonic field content (\ref{fieldc}) of the theory $0.\alpha .iii$ in $25+1$ can be obtained by the $S^{1}$ reduction of the following purely bosonic field content in $26+1$ :
+In other words, the (massless) field content (\ref{fieldc}) of the Monstrous gravity $0.\alpha .iii$ in $25+1$ can be obtained by the $S^{1}$ reduction of the following (massless) field content in $26+1$: